 Shimano RT-EM300 disc brake rotor, 203 mm, Center Lock lockring with inner. tightening

-Brake disc RT-EM300 with integrated magnet.
+RT-EM300 brake disc with integrated magnet.
 Compatible with Steps speed sensors.
 Diameter 203 mm.

 Simple and quick fastening with the Center Lock system.
-Only suitable for polymer (resin) plates.
+Suitable only for polymer (resin) plates.
 The disc nut is intended for internal tightening.

 | Diameter | 203 mm |